 If this tripartite disjunction is true, one of its propositions must be true.
-To deny the first two propositions (I and 2) is therefore to commit to the truth of the third (3).
-In other words, unless we are currently living in a simulation, the belief that there is a significant chance that our species will one day become posthumans who run ancestor-simulations is false.
-125

-There are two assumptions needed to get this argument off the ground:
+Which would imply that, if one denies the first two propositions, and they are indeed acting rationally, then they must commit themselves to the truth of the third (i.e., that we are almost certainly living in a computer simulation).
+There are two assumptions, however, which Bostrom needs to establish this disjunctive claim.

 Assumption-A is common in the philosophy of mind; that is, the substrate-independence thesis.
 This asserts that "mental states can supervene on any of a broad class of physical substrates."
-126 In other words, if a system implements the right sort of computational structures and processes, it can be associated with conscious experience.
+125 In other words, if a system implements the right sort of computational structures and processes, it can be associated with conscious experience.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks.
 This assumption is necessary for if consciousness relies on biological substrates, then it cannot be simulated (1 would thus be true and 3 would be false).
 According to Bostrom, however, the substrate-independence thesis is widely accepted among cognitive scientists and philosophers of mind.

 Assumption-B regards the technological limits of computation.
 Specifically, it is required that posthuman civilizations have enough available computing power to perform a sufficiently large number of simulations.
-Citing the work of several technologists and computer scientists, Bostrom considers $\sim 10^{33}$ - 10^{36} operations per second to be a fair estimate of the computational power necessary to perform a realistic simulation of the entire mental history of humankind.
+Citing the work of several technologists and computer scientists, Bostrom considers $\sim 10^{33}$ - $10^{36}$ operations per second to be a fair estimate of the computational power necessary to perform a realistic simulation of the entire mental history of humankind.
 Then, citing the work of R.J.
-Bradbury, he notes that a computer powered by a Dyson sphere127 (with nanotechnological designs of the early 2000's) could perform an estimated 1042 operations per second.
-Given this, Bostrom thinks it is safe to assume that posthuman civilizations would have enough computing power to run an astronomical number of ancestor-simulations, even while using only a tiny fraction of their resources for that purpose.128
+Bradbury, he notes that a computer powered by a Dyson sphere (with nanotechnological designs of the early 2000's) could perform an estimated 10 operations per second.
+Given this, Bostrom thinks it is safe to assume that posthuman civilizations would have enough computing power to run an astronomical number of ancestor-simulations, even while using only a tiny fraction of their resources for that purpose.

 With these assumptions in mind, we can now get to the crux of Bostrom's argument.
 He makes use of some formal probability here, which I will reproduce verbatim before offering an alphabetic translation.
-Let us start by considering the following notation (Quoted directly from Bostrom, 2003):
+Let us start by considering the following notation (quoted directly from Bostrom, 2003):

-$f{\mathbb{P}}$: Fraction of all human-level technological civilizations that survive to reach a posthuman stage.
+$f{\mathbb{P}}$ : Fraction of all human-level technological civilizations that survive to reach a posthuman stage.

-\overline{N} : Average number of ancestor-simulations run by a posthuman civilization.
+$\overline{N}$ : Average number of ancestor-simulations run by a posthuman civilization.

-\overline{H} : Average number of individuals that have lived in a civilization before it reaches a posthuman stage.
+$\overline{H}$ : Average number of individuals that have lived in a civilization before it reaches a posthuman stage.